edison23/xutiles/README.md

 	HEIGHT=0.55
 ```

 … has top corner at the top of the screen (0) but the left corner is at the right end of the previous zone, i.e., at 60th percent of the screen.
-It's width is the remaining of the screen, that is 40 %, and it's height is 55 % of screen vertically.
+It's width is the remainder of the screen, that is 40 %, and it's height is 55 % of screen vertically.

 This zone is invoked by `./xutiles.sh 1`.